Paya Lebar Methodist Girls' School (Secondary)

-Paya Lebar Methodist Girls' School (PLMGS) is a primary and secondary school for girls located in Hougang, Singapore.
+Paya Lebar Methodist Girls' School (PLMGS) is located in Hougang, Singapore.
 Running on a single-session, the school caters to students from Primary 1 to 6 and Secondary 1 to 4/5 in the Express, Normal Academic and Normal Technical streams in Paya Lebar Methodist Girls’ School (Primary) and Paya Lebar Methodist Girls’ School (Secondary).

-The primary and secondary schools have over 4000 students.
-Since 1995, PLMGS(Sec)and (Pri) has been offering Higher Mother Tongue languages and specialised deep-learning programmes in Maths, Science and Aesthetics.
+The primary and secondary schools has less than 100 students.
+Since 1995, PLMGS(Sec) and (Pri) has been offering Higher Mother Tongue languages and specialised deep-learning programmes in Maths, Science and Aesthetics.

 History

 Paya Lebar English School & Methodist English Preparatory School (1916-1960)

 On 31 October 1916, the Secretary of the Methodist Episcopal Building and Location Board purchased a piece of land with an area of 93000 sqft on Boundary Road to build a school.
 The school was a branch of the Anglo-Chinese school and was known as Paya Lebar English School.
 Paya Lebar English School started functioning as an elementary school in 1917, with three staff and a total pupil enrolment of 24 boys, where the first headmaster was Mr. Robert Hanam who served the school until 1923.
 However, in 1918, the school started to take in girls.
 After Mr. Hanam stepped down from his position of headmaster, Miss Smith took over as headmaster until 1928, where the school closed for 2 years to start a new school - Methodist English Preparatory School.
 The brand new school moved from their old school in Boundary Road to Upper Serangoon Road, a two-storey shop house beside Kampong Sireh.
 Not only that, but the school also had a new headmaster, Rev. Daniel Sundram until 1935.
 Shortly after that, in 1932, the school moved into a building of a new school and church building at Boundary road yet again.

 In 1935, Mrs Chew Hock Hin became Principal until 1958.
 After World War II, she helped to reorganise and restart the school after the Japanese Occupation.
 The school had also started to work in 2 sessions - one in the morning, the other in the afternoon.
 The morning school, Paya Lebar Methodist Girls' School, which was attended by girls; and the afternoon school, Paya Lebar Methodist Boys' School, which was attended by boys.
 Once the two schools were established, Mrs Chew continued to be Principal of the Girls' Morning session until 1957, where Mrs Robert Eu took over while Mrs Elsie Hardy was the principal of the Boys' Morning session, up until 1957 where Mr Gan Kee Tian took over.

 In 1961, it had become a fully girls' school and was called Paya Lebar Methodist Girls' School, where Mrs Robert Eu was the principal.